Transnational Repression

 Russia

 In Russia, the close relationship with Chinese Communist Party leaders has led to a steep deterioration of rights for Russian Falun Gong practitioners.
-Following a 2008 a regional court declared several Falun Gong-related materials to be “extremist literature,” the Supreme Court rejected a 2012 appeal to remove Zhuan Falun from a list of banned materials.
-These included Zhuan Falun, a prominent research report on the harvesting of organs from Falun Gong practitioners, and leaflets for the “Global Human Rights Torch Relay,” an initiative to protest suppression ahead of the Beijing Olympics.
+In 2008, a regional court declared several Falun Gong-related materials to be “extremist literature.”
+The Supreme Court rejected a 2012 appeal to remove Zhuan Falun from a list of banned materials.
+These materials included Zhuan Falun, a prominent research report on the harvesting of organs from Falun Gong practitioners, and leaflets for the “Global Human Rights Torch Relay,” an initiative to protest suppression ahead of the Beijing Olympics.
 After the Supreme Court decision, four Falun Gong practitioners were detained in Vladivostok at a local printing shop as they were picking up flyers that expose the persecution of Falun Gong in China.
-One copy of the practice’s main text Zhuan Falun and all of the flyers were confiscated, as the police chief cited the court decision as the main reason.
+One copy of the practice’s main text (Zhuan Falun) and all of the flyers were confiscated, the police chief citing the court decision as the main reason.

 In Russia, the close relationship with Chinese Communist Party leaders has led to a steep deterioration of rights for Russian Falun Gong practitioners.
-Following a 2008 a regional court declared several Falun Gong-related materials to be “extremist literature,” the Supreme Court rejected a 2012 appeal to remove Zhuan Falun from a list of banned materials.
-These included Zhuan Falun, a prominent research report on the harvesting of organs from Falun Gong practitioners, and leaflets for the “Global Human Rights Torch Relay,” an initiative to protest suppression ahead of the Beijing Olympics.
+In 2008, a regional court declared several Falun Gong-related materials to be “extremist literature.”
+The Supreme Court rejected a 2012 appeal to remove Zhuan Falun from a list of banned materials.
+These materials included Zhuan Falun, a prominent research report on the harvesting of organs from Falun Gong practitioners, and leaflets for the “Global Human Rights Torch Relay,” an initiative to protest suppression ahead of the Beijing Olympics.

 After the Supreme Court decision, four Falun Gong practitioners were detained in Vladivostok at a local printing shop as they were picking up flyers that expose the persecution of Falun Gong in China.
-One copy of the practice’s main text Zhuan Falun and all of the flyers were confiscated, as the police chief cited the court decision as the main reason.
+One copy of the practice’s main text (Zhuan Falun) and all of the flyers were confiscated, the police chief citing the court decision as the main reason.

 New Zealand